jFarrow02/devops-bootcamp/ch12-iac-with-terraform/17-modules-2.md

 We can now modularize our project by turning our `main.tf` file into multiple files.

-It is a common practice sto structure your terraform project in the following
+It is a common practice structure your terraform project in the following way:
-way:

 ```
 |-.terraform